 David has spent his working life in and around the rail industry, primarily in the freight sector and for two decades he was a leading campaigner for the Borders Railway.
 He has also written eight books on the geography, history and politics of railways, including the award-winning Mapping the Railways and Highland Survivor: the story of the Far North Line – and most recently, Border Union Dream: the inside story of Britain’s boldest railway preservation bid.

-As usual, we meet at 7:30 pm in the Abbey Church Hall, Dunfermline.
-All welcome.
+As usual we meet at 7:30 pm in the Abbey Church Halls, all welcome.

 The Annual General Meeting of the Dunfermline Historical Society will take place at 7:30 pm in the Abbey Church Halls.
 It will be immediately followed by a talk “Ye Jacobites By Name” by Donald Smith.